munki/createOSXinstallPkg/README.md

 ####Note on installing OS X on FileVault-encrypted volumes

 Installing Lion, Mountain Lion, Mavericks, Yosemite or El Capitan requires a reboot after the install is set up, but before the actual OS X Installer runs.
 When installing to a FileVault-encrypted volume, after the initial reboot, the pre-boot unlock screen appears.
 Someone will have to manually unlock the FileVault-encrypted volume before the actual OS X installation can occur.
 Once the disk is unlocked, installation should proceed normally.
 Apple's Install OS X.app does some undocumented (and probably non-third-party-supported) magic to cause an authenticated reboot; this bypasses the pre-boot unlock screen.

+If your software deployment tool supports doing an authenticated reboot on Filevault-encrypted machines, you should select that option to avoid this issue.
+(JAMF Casper is one such tool.)